microsoftgraph/msgraph-sdk-powershell/src/Users.ActivityFeed/Users.ActivityFeed/docs/v1.0/New-MgUserActivity.md

   - `[VisualElementDescription <String>]`: Optional.
 Longer text description of the user's unique activity (example: document name, first sentence, and/or metadata)
   - `[VisualElementDisplayText <String>]`: Required.
 Short text description of the user's unique activity (for example, document name in cases where an activity refers to document creation)

-HISTORYITEMS <IMicrosoftGraphActivityHistoryItem1[]>: Optional.
+HISTORYITEMS <IMicrosoftGraphActivityHistoryItem[]>: Optional.
 NavigationProperty/Containment; navigation property to the activity's historyItems.
   - `[Id <String>]`: Read-only.
   - `[ActiveDurationSeconds <Int32?>]`: Optional.
 The duration of active user engagement. if not supplied, this is calculated from the startedDateTime and lastActiveDateTime.
   - `[Activity <IMicrosoftGraphUserActivity>]`: userActivity